close

-Rubber is an incredibly versatile, multi-purpose material that is suitable for a huge number of domestic and industrial applications.
-From natural rubber derived from rubber trees through to an extensive array of synthetic rubbers, there is a rubber product that is suitable for every occasion.
-In this article, we explore the different methods of bonding rubber to metal and highlight why we don’t simply use glue in any of our rubber bonding processes.
+Rubber is an incredibly versatile, multi-purpose material suitable for a huge number of domestic and industrial applications.
+From natural rubber material derived from rubber trees to an extensive array of synthetic rubbers, a rubber product is suitable for every occasion.
+This technical article explores the different methods of rubber to metal bonding and highlights why we don’t simply use glue in any of our rubber bonding processes.

-With over 150 years in the rubber industry, Martin’s Rubber are experts in rubber engineering, delivering world-class design and superior quality products.
-With specialist facilities on site for the full design, development, testing and manufacturing process, Martin’s Rubber is the ideal partner for any business looking for elastomer solutions.
+With over 150 years in the rubber industry, Martin’s Rubber is an expert in rubber engineering.
+They deliver world-class design and superior-quality products.
+Martin’s Rubber is the ideal partner for any business looking for elastomer solutions, with specialist facilities on site for the full design, development, testing, and manufacturing process.

 What is rubber to metal bonding?